 SNAP Serves Millions of Children Yearly and Reduces Child Poverty

-Known as the Food Stamp program until 2008, SNAP is the largest nutrition program in the United States.1 The program is available to low-income households2 and serves millions of families each year.
+Known as the Food Stamp program until 2008, SNAP is the largest nutrition program in the United States.1 Effective October 1, 2022, the US Department of Agriculture reports that the maximum monthly SNAP benefit for a family of 3 is $740 for the 48 contiguous states and the District of Columbia, with substantially higher benefits in Alaska and Hawaii.
+The program is available to households with low incomes2 and serves millions of families each year.
 SNAP is not targeted toward a particular subpopulation, but the majority of SNAP recipients are in households with children.
 In 2019, nearly one-quarter of all children under age 3 (22.2%) were living in households that reported receiving SNAP in the prior 12 months—totaling almost 2.5 million children.3 SNAP lifted 2.5 million people in the United States out of poverty in 2019 and decreased the poverty rate for children by 2 percentage points, on average, in 2018.4,5,6

 SNAP Receipt Is Associated With Short- and Long-Term Benefits